riderx/lemverse-deploy/README.md

 ## Add your first assets

-We suggest you to download : https://limezu.itch.io/moderninteriors For your own project, you can use for free in private or paid to use publicly
+We suggest you to download : https://limezu.itch.io/moderninteriors You can use for free in private or paid to use publicly

 ## Build your verse